 Dr Gordon Noble, has undertaken landscape research and directed field projects across Scotland.
 He has worked on a wide range of landscapes and archaeology projects from the Mesolithic to Medieval periods.
 He was director and co-founder of Strathearn & Royal Forteviot (SERF), a successful archaeological project researching a site that became one of Scotland’s early royal centres.
 He now works on a major project funded by the University of Aberdeen Development Trust and Historic Environment Scotland researching the post-Roman societies of northern Britain called 'Northern Picts'.
 Gordon has also worked on AHRC funded projects on topics from the third millennium BC to 19th century rural settlements at Bennachie and works with the National Trust for Scotland on hunter-gatherer landscapes in upper Deeside.
 Public engagement is a big part of his research and to date three major exhibitions of the work of Northern Picts has been on display at the Tarbat Discovery Centre and King's Museum, Aberdeen.
 Northern Picts research has also featured on BBC 4 'Digging for Britain' and many other media venues.

 Since completing his PhD in 2004, Gordon has held a temporary lectureship in Durham (2004-5) and from 2005-8 undertook British Academy funded postdoctoral research on the perception of the forested environment in prehistory at the University of Glasgow.
-Gordon was appointed as lecturer to the department at Aberdeen in July 2008 and in 2012 he became Senior Lecturer and Head of Department in 2015.
+Gordon was appointed as lecturer to the department at Aberdeen in July 2008.
+In 2012 he became Senior Lecturer, Head of Department in 2015 and Reader in 2017.
 He is also a Honorary Curatorial Fellow to the University Museums.

 Prehistoric and early medieval Europe with particular interests in: Scotland, Ireland, Sweden & Denmark